johandersson/eatthefrog/README.md

 You can also create calendar events in outlook based on a task item, and that calendar event will use the priority color code of the task.

+You can search tasks and also add outlook notes.

 Assumes you have outlook installed on Windows.
 (And excel if you want to export time reports).

 See releases for an alpha .exe version.